kaBeech/tensort/README.md

 list and we add a different element instead, three of the best-case elements to have mistakenly added (121, 122, and 123) are impossible to have been selected.

-#### What are the benefits of using Tensort?
+#### Benefits

-The core idea of Tensort is breaking the input into smaller pieces across many dimensions and sorting the smaller pieces.
+Tensort is designed to be adaptable for different purposes.
+The core idea of Tensort is breaking the input into smaller pieces along many dimensions and sorting the smaller pieces.
 Once we understand the overall structure, we can design a SubAlgorithm (and Bytesize) to suit our needs.

 Standard Tensort leverages the robustness of Bubblesort while reducing the time required by never Bubblesorting the entire input.